jesshill/Onish_lab/protocols/Transgenics_Microinjection_Crosses/SapTrap Assembly for CRISPR vectors (modified).md

 - LB agar plates with selective antibiotic

 Day 3/4:
 - Selective antibiotic stock
 - Primers for insert verification
 - PCR reagents

+---

-NOTES:
+### NOTES:

 - For the oligonucleotide synthesis, NEB reports that SapI has similar cutting efficiency towards the end of DNA templates.
 However, if cloning is low efficiency it would be good to try and add a few bp to each end of the DNA template.
 For DNA templates in the future, it will be beneficial to just design them with a few extra bases on each end just to be safe
 - NOTE: For each transformation we need 50uL of competent cells.
 Dylan made cells in 100uL aliquots, so I usually double the amount of DNA I add to my cells to ensure good transformations.
 For SapTrap, I add 2uL of each SapTrap reaction

-PROCEDURE:
+---

+### PROCEDURE

-Day 1:
+#### Day 1:

-Donor Fragment Preparation:
+> Donor Fragment Preparation (gBlocks or IDT duplex oligos):

-For gBlocks gene fragments (Typically used for HR templates):
+>> For gBlocks gene fragments:

-- Centrifuge tube with dried gBlock at 3000xg to settle, resuspend in TE buffer or nuclease-free H2O (pH 7.5-8) to reach 50nM.
+Centrifuge tube with dried gBlock at 3000xg to settle, resuspend in TE buffer or nuclease-free H2O (pH 7.5-8) to reach 50nM.
 Use the equation below for the calculation.
 The molecular weight of the oligo should be reported on the specification sheet (I assumed they followed the convention of reporting molecular weight in g/mol because IDT doesn’t directly report units).
 Note that the amount delivered is typically in ng, so we need to input that unit conversion (1ng = 1\*10^-9g)

-Resuspension volumeuLfor 50nM= amount g-block delivered (g)\*106uL50\*10-9M\*oligoMWg/mol
+Resuspension volumeuLfor 50nM = amount g-block delivered (g)\*106uL50\*10-9M\*oligo MWg/mol

-\*calculation example – for a g-block with a molecular weight of 137020.9 that I received 250ng of, I find that I need to resuspend in 36.49uL for 50nM
+calculation example – for a g-block with a molecular weight of 137020.9 that I received 250ng of, I find that I need to resuspend in 36.49uL for 50nM

-- IF they give you a delivery amount in mol:
+IF they give you a delivery amount in mol:

 Resuspension volumeuLfor 50nM= amount g-block delivered mol\*10650\*10-9

-\*calculation example – for a g-block that I received 1824fmol of, I find that I need to resuspend in 36.49uL for 50nM
+calculation example – for a g-block that I received 1824fmol of, I find that I need to resuspend in 36.49uL for 50nM

-For dsDNA oligos (Typically used for gRNAs):
+>> For dsDNA oligos:

-- Ok so for this we’ll have to do serial dilutions since we just get in so much of each duplex.
+Have to do serial dilutions since we get so much of each duplex.

-- I’ll start by making a 100uM dilution of the duplex stock: (note that typically IDT reports delivery in nmol, and 1 nmol = 1\*10^-9mol
+Start by making a 100uM dilution of the duplex stock: (note that typically IDT reports delivery in nmol, and 1 nmol = 1\*10^-9mol

 Resuspension volumeuLfor 100uM= amount duplex delivered mol\*106100\*10-6

-\*calculation example – for a duplex that I received 250ng of, I find that I need to resuspend in 890uL for 100uM
+calculation example – for a duplex that I received 250ng of, I find that I need to resuspend in 890uL for 100uM

-- We’ll then take 0.5uL of the 100uM duplex solution, and dilute it with 999.5uL ddH2O (yes) to reach a final [] of 50nM
+We’ll then take 0.5uL of the 100uM duplex solution, and dilute it with 999.5uL ddH2O (yes) to reach a final [] of 50nM

-SapTrap Assembly:
+> SapTrap Assembly:

 - Combine and mix by pipetting:
   - 1uL of 50nM destination plasmid
   - 1uL of 50nM donor fragment